 The diameter of a bullet, or how wide it is across its circular base, is used as a defining feature of the cartridge name to make quick ammo identification easy.
 Similar calibers are usually grouped together on dealers’ shelves.
 Bullet diameter is usually represented on a box using one of two measurement systems: Caliber or Millimeters.

 Caliber, the more common measurement for ammunition developed in the United States, is a decimal point representation of hundredths of an inch.
-In the example photo, the bullet has a 0.38-inch diameter, so it would be said to be a .38-caliber bullet.
-When saying the name out loud, the decimal is left out, “ I would like a box of thirty-eight Special ammo, please.”
-Sometimes bullet caliber is displayed to two decimal points (.38 Special, .44 Magnum, .45 ACP) or to three decimal points (.223 Remington, .357 Ruger, .327 Federal).
+If a bullet has a 0.300" diameter, it would be said to be a 30-caliber bullet.
+The actual bullet size is not always the same as how it's represented in the cartridge's name.
+For example, the .44 Magnum revolver cartridge is actually loaded with 0.429" bullets.
+Why is it called a .44 then?
+Who can say.
+The most important thing for the new ammunition buyer to understand is that the cartridge name on the box matches the cartridge name on the gun.
+You can sort out the details of cartridge history design later as you gain more experience.
+Sometimes bullet caliber is displayed to two decimal points (.38 Spl., .44 Mag., .45 ACP) or to three decimal points (.223 Rem., .357 Ruger, .327 Fed.).

 The other measurement system used for bullet width is Millimeters.
 This tends to be applied to cartridges developed overseas.
 Bullet diameter in Millimeters can be displayed as a whole number (9 mm, 10 mm) or as a decimal point (7.62 Tokarev, 6.5 Creedmoor).